Dzmn25/basic-circuit-simulator-gui/README.md

 # basic-circuit-simulator-gui
-A Graphical user interface to simulate a schematic circuit with basic funtionality
+A Graphical user interface to generate the netlist from a schematic circuit made by user

+(not finished yet)